xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractinctype/refid.md

+Optional reference identifier for cross-linking to the included file.

 ## Signature

 ```typescript
 refId?: string | undefined;
 ```

+## Remarks

+Contains the reference identifier that links to the documentation of the included file.
+This enables navigation from include statements to the actual file documentation within the generated documentation system.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>